verySmolBrain/Capstone-Project/README.md

 Listing and Discovery: Easily list your collectibles with detailed descriptions, images, and set your asking price.
 Discover unique items from other collectors around the world.

-Secure Transactions: Our platform ensures secure transactions with built-in payment processing and escrow services, providing peace of mind for both buyers and sellers.

 Real-Time Chat: Communicate with other collectors in real-time through our integrated chat system.
 Negotiate deals, ask questions, and connect with a global community.

 Collections and Profiles: Showcase your collection with customizable profiles.
-Connect with other collectors who share your interests and track the value of your collectibles over time.
+Connect with other collectors who share your interests and track the value of your collectables over time.

 ## Running Locally